Epinova/EpinovaAzureToolBucket-psmodule/Documentation/Import-BacpacDatabase/Import-BacpacDatabase.md

-# Send-Blob
+# Import-BacpacDatabase
-Send/Upload blob to a StorageAccount container.
+Import a bacpac file, from storageaccount container, to a database in Azure.

 ## Prerequisite
 ### Nedded Azure services
-The only service which is mandatory is Azure Storage Account, on which bacpac files will be uploaded to.
+Service which is mandatory is Azure Storage Account and Azure SQL Server, on which bacpac files will be imported to.
 ### PowerShellGet
 Since PowerShell Gallery is involved, you need to have PowerShellGet installed.
 Instructions how to install PowerShellGet (https://docs.microsoft.com/en-us/powershell/scripting/gallery/installing-psget?view=powershell-7.1).
 ### Blob container